MarsellaR/WeatherRadar/README.md

 # Getting Started with Create React App

-A weather browsing application using the OpenWeatherMap API and React
+A weather browsing application done with React, using the OpenWeatherMap API.

 ## Available Scripts